 Currently she prefers teaching as her ultimate career and is working towards Canadian Colleges.
 In the near future her plan is to pursue a PhD in Business Administration and to become a Business Professor, and while gaining more knowledge about Islam.
 She hopes to engage in dawah and fulfill charity work in the name of Islam

-Hamar Jawo holds MBA in Banking and Finance from CESAG, Dakar, Senegal.
-Currently, he is a senior bank officer for Arab Gambian Islamic Bank, Treasury Department.
+Hamar Jawo holds an MBA in Banking and Finance from CESAG, Dakar, Senegal.
+Currently, he is a senior bank officer for the Arab Gambian Islamic Bank, Treasury Department.

 Hamida Mubasshera, a Bangladeshi by born has completed her Masters degree in Finance (majoring in Islamic finance) in 2014 from International Islamic University Malaysia.
 Before that she did her Bachelor in Business Administration (majoring in finance) from Institute of Business Administration (IBA), University of Dhaka.
 Currently she is puersuing her Phd in the department of Economics in Texas Tech University, USA.